ndhuanhuan/system-design/case_studies/Design Rate Limiter.md

 high-priority traffic.
 For example, users sending a high volume of requests for analytics data should not be allowed to hamper critical transactions for other users.
+- Security: By limiting the number of the second-factor attempts (in 2-factor auth) that the users are allowed to perform, for example, the number of times they’re allowed to try with a wrong password.
+- To prevent abusive behavior and bad design practices: Without API limits, developers of client applications would use sloppy development tactics, for example requesting the same information over and over again.
+- To keep costs and resource usage under control: Services are generally designed for normal input behavior, for example, a user writing a single post in a minute.
+Computers could easily push thousands/second through an API.
+Rate limiter enables controls on service APIs.
+- Revenue: Certain services might want to limit operations based on the tier of their customer’s service, and thus create a revenue model based on rate limiting.
+There could be default limits for all the APIs a service offers.
+To go beyond that, the user has to buy higher limits
+- To eliminate spikiness in traffic: So that a service stays up for everyone else.